 The 24-hours of intense hack-tion takes place live at the Melbourne Convention and Exhibition Centre and campuses around Australia from Midday, Tuesday 9 October 2018.
 One hundred and nine teams of four competitors each, including 39 TAFE students from 11 institutions, unpack tailor-made, real-world cyber security challenges, testing technical skills and communication know-how in areas like forensic analysis.

-CySCA is an important part of Australia’s government, business and educational institutions’ collective effort to address the cyber skills gap, and coincides with Stay Smart Online Week 2018 that raises awareness of the simple actions we can all take to defend against cybercrime.
+CySCA is an important part of Australia’s government, business and educational institutions’ collective effort to address the cyber skills gap, and raises awareness of the simple actions we can all take to defend against cybercrime.

 ‘Fantastic live events like CySCA 2018 are about attracting talented young people to careers in cyber security in an era when the most prolific crimes against authorities – public and private – are cyber-enabled crimes,’ Ms Moore says.
 ‘To build a diverse workforce that can provide the best cyber defences, we need to raise awareness about the broad range of roles and skills required of cyber security professionals now and into the future.’